-NAME
+ARTICLE I NAME

-This organization shall be called Innocademy-Allegan (the "Academy" or "Corporation").
+This organization shall be called Innocademy (the "Academy" or the "Corporation"), which shall be a Michigan public school academy authorized by the Lake Superior State University Board of Trustees.

-FORM OF CORPORATION
+ARTICLE II FORM OF CORPORATION

-The Academy is a governmental entity, organized as a non-profit, non-stock, directorship corporation.
+The Academy is organized as a non-profit, non-stock, directorship, corporation.

-OFFICES
+ARTICLE III OFFICES

-- Section 1.
+Section 1.
 Principal Office.
-The principal office of the Corporation shall be located in the City of Grand Haven, County of Ottawa, State of Michigan. - Section 2.
+The principal office of the Corporation shall be located at 8460 Homestead Drive, Zeeland, Michigan, 49464.

+Section 2.
 Registered Office.
-The registered office of the Corporation may be the same as the principal office of the Corporation, but in any event must be located in the State of Michigan, and be the business office of the resident agent, as required by the Michigan Nonprofit Corporation Act.
-Changes in the resident agent and registered address of the Academy must be filed with the Michigan Department of Licensing and Regulatory Affairs, Commercial Services and reported to the Charter Schools Office.
+The registered office of the Corporation may be the same as the principal office of the Corporation, but in any event must be located in the state of Michigan and be the business office of the registered agent, as required by the Michigan Nonprofit Corporation Act, MCL 450.2101 et seq.